oxcompsoc/learntocode/session4/Notes.md

 This code represents offering a number of options to the user.
 These might represent menu items, insurance plans, or anything in between.

-Create a block of code that only accepts an input that is a number from 1 to 8.
+(a) Create a block of code that only accepts an input that is a number from 1 to 8.
 ```
 Please choose an option: 9
 That is not an option.
 Please try again: wow
 That is not an option.
 Please try again: 2
 Option 2 selected!
 ```

+(b) The previous section is completable without using `try`, because you can check individually that the user has entered one of the strings in "1", "2", "3", etc.

+Perhaps when ordering a factory cake from a cake supplier, you need to specify the amount of vanilla extract to add.
+This can be anywhere from 0.5 teaspoons to 96 teaspoons.

+Adapt your block of code from part (a) to accept any decimal number between 0.5 and 96.

+(You definitely need to use a `try` here.)

 ### Exercise 13.
 Graceful stopping (Free Response)
 Trying to cast something that isn't an `int` to an `int` (ValueError)